Sector Development Archives - ISO-BEA

 Closing Date

 For the purposes of ISO programs, “Indigenous” is defined as status and non-status First Nations, Inuit, and Métis peoples of Canada.
-All applicants must be residents of Canada.
+All applicants must be citizens or permanent residents of Canada.

-• Are a First Nations, Inuit or Métis person residing in Canada and who is a citizen or permanent resident of Canada who has resided in Canada for at least eight months over the last one-year period;
+• Are a First Nations, Inuit or Métis person residing in Canada and who is a citizen or permanent resident of Canada;

-• Working in screen-based content, including TV, film, web, gaming, apps, and XR (VR, AR);
+• Working in screen-based content, including TV, film, and web, gaming, apps, and XR (VR, AR);

 • Is not in a state of bankruptcy within the meaning of the Bankruptcy and Insolvency Act (Canada).